Izuna 2: The Unemployed Ninja Returns: Plot

-Ichika, a fisherwoman from the previous game, has plans to get married.
-However, during the night before Ichika's marriage, Shino, Izuna's best friend, disappears.
+Ichika, a fisherwoman from the previous game, has plans to get married, but during the night before Ichika's marriage, Shino, Izuna's best friend, disappears.
 Izuna frantically tries to find her and quickly locates her.
 Shino reveals that she was searching for her sister, Shizune, so Izuna and her friends decide to help Shino find Shizune.

 Izuna enlists the help of the gods of Katamari Village, whom she aided in the previous game.
 Lord Takushiki, one of the gods, reveals that both Shizune and Izuna are "portable shrines", or people who allow the gods to leave their home villages.
 Because the existence of two portable shrines in one area would cause conflict among gods, Takushiki sent Shizune to another region as a child.
 The foreign gods and their creatures from that region, mononokes, followed Shizune into Izuna's homeland.

-After defeating several foreign gods, Izuna successfully reunites Shino and Shizune.
-However, by defeating the foreign gods, Izuna angers the Dark Prince, the leader of these gods.
+After defeating several foreign gods, Izuna successfully reunites Shino and Shizune, but by defeating the foreign gods, Izuna angers the Dark Prince, the leader of these gods.
 Izuna is forced to defeat the Dark Prince.
 After doing so, she convinces him to return to his homeland, allowing peace to return to the region.

 Development

 According to the developer blog, the localization process for Izuna 2 was "surprisingly uncomplicated" and the original run through took less than a month.
 Success, the Japanese developer, provided Atlus, the North American developers, with well-organized files, which helped make the translation and editing quick and easy.
 However, the quality assurance and debugging process was a "nightmare" due to the nature of the game and the randomized spawning of creatures.
 Additionally, the team looked closely at the bugs found by Japanese players and attempted to replicate every reported bug.
-This effort was marred by the lack of a debug menu, though debuggers were able to use both a one-hit kill option and a floor-skipping option.
-Unfortunately, the one-hit kill option did not apply to the bosses, so debuggers still had to grind to gain enough levels to defeat the bosses.
+This effort was marred by the lack of a debug menu, though debuggers were able to use both a one-hit kill option and a floor-skipping option, but the one-hit kill option did not apply to the bosses, so debuggers still had to grind to gain enough levels to defeat the bosses.
 In total, six official testers found 104 system-type bugs and 259 text bugs.